 Since mini huskies are just very small huskies and not an actual small dog breed, they are not well served by small-breed dog food formulas.
 Instead, feed your mini husky a diet fit for active dogs.

-Extend the Husky Lifespan
+How to Extend the Husky Lifespan

 Don’t Let Your Dog Escape